Reviews You Can Rely On

 Sound Quality

-For an on-ear set, these little headphones pack a great punch,” one tester said.
+For an on-ear set, these little headphones pack a great punch.
 The sound mix is mostly balanced, and the textures have adequate separation.
-But, it falls short of the average sound quality because it lacks a fully immersive feel and crisp detailing.
-However, we think most budget shoppers will find the listening experience enjoyable for an on-ear design and at this price.
+However, it falls short of the average sound quality due to a lack of a fully immersive feel and crisp detailing.
+That said, we suspect many budget shoppers might find the listening experience enjoyable for an on-ear design with an affordable price.

 Sound Quality Ratings